 Kurata fullstop.
 He hates Digimon to the point where he warps Digimon data so that it can be used as a weapon to introduce genocide in a word that does not know death.
 Of course, this takes place before the series starts; in series, his racism just causes more genocide, medically alters people, and sets off a chain of events that nearly causes the end of both worlds.

 Kind of the point in Elfen Lied.
-Although Diclonii are an actual threat to humanity as a species, from what we're shown it's humans who cause a lot of the threat, combined with the simple fact that children should not have weapons.s
+Although Diclonii are an actual threat to humanity as a species, from what we're shown it's humans who cause a lot of the threat, combined with the simple fact that children should not have weapons.

 In The Familiar of Zero, a war between humans and elves in the distant past caused both sides to consider the other evil barbarians.
 In addition, elves hate and fear beings who wield Void Magic and their familiars, considering them to be servants of the Devil.
 Tiffania really has it rough as she is a Half-Human Hybridand has Void Magic.
 Saito defends her and helps the others see that she is just a girl like them.
 Several human and elf characters have Not So Different moments.

 Done in both the manga and the anime versions of Fullmetal Alchemist, with the persecution and attempted genocide of the Ishvalan people.
 They are visually identifiable by their red eyes and dark skin, and various characters use hats and sunglasses to disguise these traits.
 Several aspects of the Ishvalans' portrayal hint more specifically at a metaphorically Islamic culture: their vaguely Middle Eastern dress, Ishval's desert landscape, and their monotheistic religion and the tensions arising from its prohibition of alchemy and the Amestrians' contrasting dependence upon it.
+Meanwhile the Ishvalans were prejudiced against alchemists even before the genocide started since according to their religion, only their god Ishval has the power to create and destroy things, and attempting to imitate this is both blasphemous and against the natural order.
+In fact, Scar's brother was deemed a heretic when he studied alchemy, as opposed to Scar himself, who was loved by his people due to being a devout follower of their religion.
+The State Alchemists' participation in the genocide has definitely not helped matters on that front.

 Togusa of Ghost in the Shell: Stand Alone Complex has some technophobia as part of his old fashioned/Fan of the Past personality.
 He is initially somewhat hostile to the Tatchikomas because he bristles at the idea of their being a fully sapient artificial intelligence.
 In the second season, he gets set up and put through a show trial after he shoots a cyborg criminal while off duty.
 The main thrust of the prosecution's argument is that Togusa is prejudiced against cyborgs due to subconscious feelings of inferiority.